 Areas of counselling I deal with

-£35 for a 50 minute session.
+£45 for a 50 minute session.
 Fees may be negotiated according to individual circumstances.
-A reduced fee of £25 is offered to student counsellors.

 Free on-street parking is available.